Gary Ablett Jr.: Second Brownlow Medal and injury struggles (2011–2015)

-2016–2017: Further injury struggles and trade requests
+Further injury struggles and trade requests (2016–2017)

 Ablett played 14 games for Gold Coast in 2016, averaging 27 disposals and six tackles per game.
 However, he suffered another season-ending shoulder injury during the round 16 win over Brisbane.
-He polled six votes in the 2016 Brownlow Medal, taking him to a total of 220 career votes; the equal-highest number in history (alongside Hawthorn's Sam Mitchell).
-In addition he has now received votes in 103 games, placing him second on the list of total games in which votes were awarded to a single player.
+He polled six votes in the 2016 Brownlow Medal, taking him to a total of 220 career votes, the equal-highest number in history to that point (alongside Hawthorn's Sam Mitchell).
+In addition he had by this point received votes in 103 games, placing him second on the list of total games in which votes were awarded to a single player.
 During the 2016 trade period, Ablett requested a trade back to Geelong for "family reasons."
 Ablett later stepped down as Suns' captain, stating he was unsure if he would play on after the 2017 season.